Fidetro/Platypus/Documentation/Documentation.md

 # Documentation for Platypus 5.5.0

-Last updated on April 23rd, 2024.
+Last updated on June 27th, 2025.
 The latest version of this document can be found [here](https://sveinbjorn.org/platypus_documentation).

 ## Introduction